xp44mm/Notebook/Compilers/Chapter  3 Lexical  Analysis.md

 4. (r) is a regular expression denoting L(r) .
 This last rule says that we can add additional pairs of parentheses around expressions without changing the language they denote.

-As defined, regular expressions often contain unnecessary pairs of paren­theses.
+As defined, regular expressions often contain unnecessary pairs of parentheses.
 We may drop certain pairs of parentheses if we adopt the conventions that:

 a) The unary operator * has highest precedence and is left associative.